tuethu/IBM-Data-Science-Course/Course 4_Python for Data Science and AI/Module 3_Python Programming Fundamentals/Readme.md

 - Python developers use the "try-except-else-finally" statement to attempt a block of code, catch exceptions in the "except" block, execute code in the "else" block when no exceptions occur, and ensure that the "finally" block always runs, regardless of whether exception was raised or not.

 ```
+a = 1

+try:
+    b = int(input("Please enter a number to divide a"))
+    a = a/b
+except ZeroDivisionError:
+    print("The number you provided cant divide 1 because it is 0")
+except ValueError:
+    print("You did not provide a number")
+except:
+    print("Something went wrong")
+else:
+    print("success a=",a)
+finally:
+    print("Processing Complete")
 ```

 [Exception Handling](https://author-ide.skills.network/render?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZF9pbnN0cnVjdGlvbnNfdXJsIjoiaHR0cHM6Ly9jZi1jb3Vyc2VzLWRhdGEuczMudXMuY2xvdWQtb2JqZWN0LXN0b3JhZ2UuYXBwZG9tYWluLmNsb3VkL0lCTURldmVsb3BlclNraWxsc05ldHdvcmstUFkwMTAxRU4tU2tpbGxzTmV0d29yay9sYWJzL0V4Y2VwdGlvbl9oYW5kbGluZ19SZWFkaW5nLm1kP3Q9MTc0NjExODc1NiIsInRvb2xfdHlwZSI6Imluc3RydWN0aW9uYWwtbGFiIiwiYXRsYXNfZmlsZV9pZCI6MTA4MTcsImFkbWluIjpmYWxzZSwiaWF0IjoxNzU3NDQ4MzA0fQ.Bayq6CpYG5UOwdCl_38c8OCm9QI2RmEBu2R4shXIQ6o)